 On the court, this group will allow Pera to add more size.
 It wasn’t uncommon for Pera to trust a “small ball” lineup last year, trotting out five guards with Josh Parrish or Robert Martin at the five.
 Ondigo, Abercrombie and the 6-foot-9 Poteat will help ease the Owls’ size deficiencies.

 Having the bodies and getting them to work in concert are different challenges, but getting the pieces in place is the first step.”We still — I feel — have enough experience to help us out as we move along here,” Pera said confidently.
 Havsa is in his fifth year.
 Ondigo is entering his court and Abercrombie his third.
 Chris Mullins and Payton Moore have played meaningful minutes already at Rice.
-Things will be different, but the cupboard isn’t empty, not anymore.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Things will be different, but the cupboard isn’t empty, not anymore.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.